 'Another wonderful afternoon - thank you all so much!
 The children really enjoyed all the activities and we hope to come again next year.
 Thank you!'
 Burnwood Primary School

 'A super experience enjoyed by all staff, children and parents.
 Can we borrow your Victorian teacher for supply cover?'
-Eloworth Hall Primary School
+Elworth Hall Primary School

 'We have had a lovely time, lots of fun experiences for the children.
 The visit fitted in well with our Victorian topic.
 Thank you!'
 St Mary's School